 (5) Substantiated discrimination, discriminatory harassment and retaliation complaints/ grievances will be addressed with appropriate corrective action.
-The Office of Institutional Equity will inform the President, Provost, or appropriate Vice President when an investigation concludes with findings of unlawful discrimination, discriminatory harassment, or retaliation.
-The President, Provost, or appropriate Vice President will take steps to implement actions that will correct the conduct.
+The Office of Institutional concludes with findings of unlawful discrimination, discriminatory harassment, or retaliation.

+Equity will inform the President, Provost, or appropriate Vice President when an investigation will correct the conduct.
 These include but are not limited to changes in regulations, policies, or procedures; discipline administered through standard procedures; changes in the complainant's status to achieve a non-discriminatory environment; or other remedies deemed appropriate.